 The test image set consists of scans from two different scanners of an anthropomorphic ("Lungman") phantom with multiple synthetic target tumors of different shapes and sizes in the lung.

-The assessor shall obtain the test files in DICOM format from the CT Volumetry Profile Conformance section of the Quantitative Imaging Data Warehouse (QIDW ) by selecting the FDA Lungman N1 data subset of the RIDER Lung CT Dataset.
+The assessor shall download the test files by going to the Quantitative Imaging Data Warehouse (QIDW http://qidw.rsna.org/), selecting QIDW Data Inventory, selecting CT Volumetry Profile Conformance Testing, and downloading the QIBA Lung Collection zip file (roughly 1GB).

+Note: The assessor will not be permitted to access the QIDW Data Inventory until they have registered for a (free) user account and logged in.

-The test files represent 3 repeated scans of the FDA Lungman N1 phantom on each of 2 CT scanners.
-The phantom contains 7 synthetic tumors, each with a different combination of shape and diameter (see Table 4.5.1-1).
-The list of 7 target tumors and coordinates are provided in a .csv file associated with each study in the Dataset download package.
-Note that the images contain half a dozen or so additional tumors that are not identified in the .csv file.
+The test image set consists of scans of the FDA Lungman N1 phantom using two different scanners from different vendors.
+Several phantom configurations, using a set of 7 synthetic tumors, each with a different combination of size, shape and diameter (see Table 4.5.1-1), were scanned.
+The scan of a configuration is repeated 3 times, each resulting in a set of DICOM files.
+The list of target tumors and centroid coordinates for each scan are provided in an Excel spreadsheet named "QIBA Volumetry CT - 4.5 Tumor volume bias and linearity" in the QIBA Lung Collection download package.
+The spreadsheet also helps the assessor perform the record keeping and calculations later in this assessment procedure.
+Note that the images contain additional tumors that are not identified in the .csv files.
 Do NOT include measurements of the additional tumors in the results or calculations described in sections 4.5.2 & 4.5.3.

 Table 4.5.1-1: Phantom Target Tumor Characteristics